 The primary way in which niacinamide helps ward off breakouts is by regulating sebum production.
 It also has antimicrobial and anti-inflammatory properties.
 In addition to that, and similarly to retinol, it decreases the appearance of fine lines and wrinkles and protects the skin from oxidative stress by environmental stressors.
 Niacinamide further protects the skin by stimulating keratin and ceramide synthesis, according to a 2004 study.
 This stabilizes and improves the skin's epidermal barrier function, helping it retain moisture, which is excellent for aging skin!

-The best way to add niacinamide to your skincare regimen is by using leave-on products and applying them to clean skin.
+The best way to add niacinamide to your skin care regimen is by applying leave-on products to clean your skin.
 Niacinamide is tolerated even by sensitive skin.
-It works great in conjunction with other ingredients, like retinoids, hyaluronic acid, and vitamin C—more info on niacinamide effects on acne and skin aging.
+It works great in conjunction with other ingredients, like retinoids, hyaluronic acid, and vitamin C—more info on niacinamide's effects on acne and skin aging.

 Anti-androgen drugs for menopausal acne

 Anti-androgen drugs work by decreasing the male hormone androgen.
 Both men and women have natural levels of this hormone.
 Too much androgen can contribute to acne issues by interfering with hair follicles that regulate skin cells and increasing oil production.
 Although Spironolactone (Aldactone) is primarily used to treat high blood pressure, it has anti-androgen effects.
 In other words, it can prevent your body from producing more androgen and allow your hormone levels to stabilize.